-So you bought, or were bought, an item, a gift, a present - perhaps you just made an impulse purchase online - with international shipping, or worldwide delivery, to your country and, for whatever reason, you don't want to keep it - you want to return it, or you want a refund?
+You bought, or were bought, an item, a gift, a present for Christmas or birthday – perhaps you just made an impulse purchase online – with international shipping, or worldwide delivery, to your country and, for whatever reason, you don’t want to keep it – you want to return it, or you want a refund?
 What do you do?
 Here is our advice for how to do an international return.

 Buying something online from abroad is fairly easy these days what with package forwarders and worldwide shipping companies, such as Borderfree, who can arrange delivery overseas and take care of customs and everything else involved in the shopping process.
 Many shops can also arrange the whole international shopping process themselves and make the whole experience worry-free and easy.